32 Different Types of Moths in Minnesota

 The Hemina Pinion Moth (Lithophane hemina) is a species of moth belonging to the family Noctuidae.
 It is native to Europe but can also be found in parts of North America.
 Minnesota’s adult types of moths have brown forewings with darker spots and pale gray hind wings.

-They are typically active during the day and night, although they may be more active at dawn or dusk when temperatures are cooler.
+They are typically active day and night, although they may be more active at dawn or dusk when temperatures are cooler.
 They mainly feed on nectar from flowers such as ragwort and clover and sap from deciduous trees like oaks and birches.
 The larvae feed on the foliage of various plants, including grasses, weeds, and shrubs.

 They overwinter in their larval stage and pupate near the end of summer.
 The adult types of moths in Minnesota energy in late August or early September when they will mate and lay their eggs on vegetation surrounding the host plant.
 Upon hatching in springtime, new larvae will start feeding until they reach adulthood later in the year.